jules-line-plus/jngwock.github.io/_posts/2020-09-14-ftn-rprep-stat.md

   - function
 ---

-`Responder preparation status`<span style="font-size: 150%; color:lightblue"> gives callee a time to ready</span> for communication.
+`Responder preparation status`<span style="font-size: 150%; color:lightblue"> gives callees a time to get ready</span> for communications.
 <br><br>
-<span style="font-size: 150%; color:lightblue">In 1:1 call</span>,
+<span style="font-size: 150%; color:lightblue">In 1:1 calls</span>,
-callee may need to time to prepararation to check her/his face or something before starting a bidirectional communication.
+the callee may need time for preparation such as checking their face or outfit before starting a bidirectional communication.
-By appliying `Responder preparation status` to 1:1 call setup flow, an application easily implements above user requirement.
+By adding `Responder preparation status` to the 1:1 call setup flow, applications can easily fulfill various user needs as mentioned above.
-In particularly, the application could solve the compatibiliy issue between caller and callee.
+In particular, the application could solve the compatibility issue between caller and callee.
 ![]({{ site.baseurl }}/assets/images/rpreparation.png)

-AppClient in the callee side,
+AppClient, on the callee side,
-<span style="font-size: 150%; color:lightblue">must consider caller's capabiliy</span> to enable `Responder preapration status`.
+<span style="font-size: 150%; color:lightblue">must consider caller's capability</span> to enable `Responder preparation status`.
 <br><br>
-Also Caller's AppClient can present that the callee is now preparing to start the call when `evtConnected` is released.
+Also, Caller's AppClient can present that the callee is now preparing to start the call when `evtConnected` is released.
-LINE Planet doesn' send or receive any media packets in this preparation status.
+LINE Planet doesn't send or receive any media packets in this preparation status.
 <br><br>
-By the callee finishs the preparation that means calling `finishPreparation` API, LINE Planet starts to send or receive media packets for the bidirectional communication.
+When the callee finishes the preparation time and calls the `finishPreparation` API, LINE Planet starts to send or receive media packets for the bidirectional communication.